The Erie canal

 In the model to the right, the left picture shows the aqueduct

-as it exists today, with the arches of the aqueduct supporting the
+prior to restoration, with the arches of the aqueduct supporting the

 Model of the Nine Mile Creek Aqueduct